Acquisition of 21st Century Fox by Disney: 2020

+On September 1, 20th Century Fox Japan was absorbed into The Walt Disney Company Japan.
+Through this branch, Fox had served as co-distributor with Toei Company for animated films based on the Dragon Ball franchise since Dragon Ball Z: Battle of Gods (2013).
+Due to the acquisition, Dragon Ball Super: Super Hero (2022) was released without the involvement of 20th Century Studios (distribution outside Japan was undertaken by Sony Pictures' Crunchyroll).

-On September 28, 2020, Disney announced that it had sold TrueX to Gimbal, Inc.
+On September 28, Disney announced that it had sold true[X] to Gimbal, Inc.

-On October 1, 2020, Disney and Eredivisie jointly announced that Fox Sports (Netherlands) channels would be rebranded as ESPN.
+On October 1, Disney and Dutch football league Eredivisie jointly announced that the Fox Sports channels in the Netherlands would be rebranded as ESPN.
 The rebranding is a direct consequence of the acquisition and it occurred on January 1, 2021.
-Like 21st Century Fox before it, Disney owns 51% of Eredivisie Media & Marketing CV while Eredivisie owns the remaining 49%.
-Eredivisie Media & Marketing in turn owns Fox (Netherlands) and Fox Sports (Netherlands).
+Taking over from 21st Century Fox, Disney owns 51% of Eredivisie Media & Marketing CV while Eredivisie owns the remaining 49%.
+Eredivisie Media & Marketing in turn owned the Netherlands' Fox and Fox Sports channels.

-On November 27, 2020, Disney announced that they would be renaming the Fox branded channels in Latin America to Star on February 22, 2021: Fox Channel becomes Star Channel, Fox Life becomes Star Life etc. No rebrand for the Indian feeds has been announced as of July 26, 2021.
+On November 27, Disney announced that they would be renaming the Fox branded channels in Latin America to Star on February 22, 2021: Fox Channel would become Star Channel, Fox Life would become Star Life etc.

-On December 30, 2020, Dutch cable provider Ziggo revealed that the European feeds of StarPlus and Star Gold will be rebranded as Utsav Plus and Utsav Gold respectively.
-The rebranding comes as Disney will use the Star brand name for non-family and mature-oriented programming with its forthcoming hub on Disney+ in several international markets as well as the launch of streaming service Star+ in Latin America.
+On December 30, Dutch cable provider Ziggo revealed that the European feeds of StarPlus and Star Gold would be rebranded as Utsav Plus and Utsav Gold respectively.
+The rebranding came as Disney chose to use the Star brand name for non-family and mature-oriented programming with its forthcoming hub on Disney+ in several international markets as well as the launch of streaming service Star+ in Latin America.